asgood23/STATIONS/earth2020X/earth2020x_backgrounds.md

 These backgrounds are the product of a befuddled AI intrepreting Spotify as the sole source of all truth about Earth 2020X; the AI has created avatars based on song titles to send to Earth, blend in  and observe the locals.
 That's gonna go well...

+Did I mention that the AI believes that EVERYONE on Earth has a tattoo that declares their worldview and passions?

 ## Index
 {: .no_toc }
 - TOC